t-ae/SPMDeps/README.md

 This project is made on macOS.

-There's Linux-only dependency, so when `swift package resolve`. `Package.resolved` will be  dirty.
+There's Linux-only dependency, so when `swift package resolve`, `Package.resolved` will be  dirty.

-It seems that dependency causes other libraries degration.
+It seems that dependency causes other libraries' degration.

 ## Steps to reproduce

+Execute the commands below on Linux

 ```
 # git clone https://github.com/t-ae/SPMDeps.git